 Should I Mist an Orchid Plant?

 As a general rule, for most indoor plants, I’d recommend not misting them as you’re potentially creating an environment for stagnant water to remain on the foliage that can lead to fungal infections and mold (particularly when coupled with cool or damp conditions in the home).
 A humidifying tray or in-room humidifier is a safer bet every time.

 Overwatering and Underwatering Orchid Plants:

 Perhaps the biggest threat to the well-being of your orchid plant is too much water.
-It can be a common occurrence in pots with poor or no drainage as the water can stagnate in the bottom of the potting vessel.
-This limits the amount of oxygen to the roots of the plant causing a slow but noticeable decaying of the root structure and overall decline in the plant’s health.
+It can be a common occurrence in pots with poor or no drainage, as the water can stagnate in the bottom of the potting vessel.
+This limits the amount of oxygen to the roots of the plant, causing a slow but noticeable decaying of the root structure and an overall decline in the plant’s health.

 How to Water Orchids FAQ:

 What is the best way to water an orchid?